|03 Sep - 20 Sep|

 Fly to Tabriz, via Istanbul on an overnight flight.

 Drive to the border city of Jolfa.
 Visit the Aras Valley and the river border between Iran and Azerbaijan and the Church of St Stephanos, a UNESCO World Heritage site which dates as far back as AD 62.
 Return to Tabriz for dinner and overnight.
-(B,L,D)
+(B,D)

-Today enjoy a further full day in beautiful Isfahan.
-Start from the Masjed-e Jameh which is the oldest preserved structure of its type in the country, a focal point of the city and an important place of worship.
+This morning explore the Masjed-e Jameh which is the oldest preserved structure of its type in the country, a focal point of the city and an important place of worship.
 Discover over a thousand years worth of Islamic art including the ablutions fountain and some Mongol-era stalactite mouldings.
-Enjoy free time to explore the Great Bazaar.
-In the afternoon visit Kakh-e Chehel Sotun, Kakh-e Ali Qapu and Imam and Lotfullah Mosques before ending the day at the awe inspiring Naqsh-e Jahan Square, a UNESCO World Heritage site and the second largest square in the world, second only to Tiananmen Square in Beijing.
-(B,L,D)
+After lunch enjoy free time in the city to explore at your own pace.
+(B,D)

 Today is entirely free at leisure.
 Why not explore the historic Bazar-e Vakil for some last minute souvenir shopping?